TannerRogalsky/lua-poly2tri/README.md

 The output will be a table where each entry is a table consisting of 6 numbers (3 vertices).

+# Limitations
+There are limitations based on the underlying poly2tri library.

+- If you have a cyclic function that generates random points make sure you don't add the same coordinate twice.
+- Polygons must not self-intersect.
+- Interior holes must not touch other holes, nor touch the polyline boundary.

 # Compile

 The dependencies for this project are very minimal: